 Nursing Home Negligence

 Laws at the state and federal levels are intended to help nursing home residents receive the appropriate care and attention.
 Unfortunately, however, some facilities fail to adhere to their requirements.
 In some instances, these violations are willful, while others are careless.
 Whether or not the behavior was intentional, it can cause injuries, trauma, and permanent harm to nursing home residents as well as their family members.
-At the Law Offices of Barry Feinstein and Affiliates, P.C., our Boston nursing home negligence lawyer understands what elderly victims and their families are enduring during this time.
+At The Law Offices of Barry Feinstein & Affiliates P.C., our Boston nursing home negligence lawyer understands what elderly victims and their families are enduring during this time.
 We can ensure that you receive the personal care that you deserve while protecting your legal rights throughout the process.
 Our lead attorney has over 25 years of experience advocating for injured Massachusetts residents or families of people who have died in a nursing home.Identifying Nursing Home Negligence and Abuse

 If you are a victim of nursing home negligence or abuse, or a family member of a victim, you may have a claim for financial compensation from the facility responsible for the elderly individual’s care.
 There are certain ways to detect nursing home abuse.
 Some are much more obvious than others, however.
 When it comes to physical abuse, bruises, scrapes, cuts, rapid weight loss, and a disheveled or unkempt appearance are a few common signs.
 An individual who gets sick at an uncommonly frequent rate, who does not appear to receive regular baths, or who suffers from dehydration also may be experiencing abuse or neglect.